 In the realm of maintenance, “unplanned” means an unexpected and unintentional issue, often known as an unannounced, abrupt, and spontaneous event.
 This type of event usually occurs without any forewarning or the possibility of mitigation.

-When no maintenance plan is in place, this can prevent unplanned maintenance.
+When no maintenance plan is in place, unplanned maintenance can be prevented.
 Moreover, the provision of spare parts is rarely considered, except by chance.

 In this article, we will explore unplanned maintenance, its types, and examples, and understand how different it is from planned maintenance.